kennethrisa/Stats/README.md

 You should also consider to move your domain to Cloudflare for faster cdn and website<br>
 You also get free ssl and auto renewal.
-## Hardning nginx
-More coming

 # Template by bootstrap
 # Credits
-The man who made this rust plugin: Oxide user: =BBUK= Steenamaroo
+The man who made this rust plugin: Oxide user: Steenamaroo